italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

 PID/(Q)EAA Verification field
 -----------------------------

-The ``verification`` claim contain the information, as sub claims, regarding the identity trust framework used by the PID/(Q)EAA Issuer to provide a verified User claims.
+The ``verification`` claim contains the information, as sub claims, regarding the identity trust framework used by the PID/(Q)EAA Issuer to provide a verified User claims.
 Some of these additional claims MAY be included in the Disclosures and MAY be selectively disclosed and they are given in the following tables that also specify whether a claim is selectively disclosable (SD) or not (NSD).

 The ``verification`` claim is a JSON structure with all the following mandatory sub-claims.